 The initiation of a group standalone FD to a selected group results in affiliated group members receiving the file data over MBMS.

 The first steps of the procedure are identical to the procedure Group standalone file distribution using HTTP (7.5.2.6).
 Based on the density and distribution of target group members, the MCData server may decide to deliver the file over MBMS.

+The MBMS download delivery method is described in 3GPP TS 26.346, clause 7 [21].

 7.5.2.10.2 Procedure